-7. Limits your choices for mattresses- When you decide to purchase an adjustable base, the mattress you purchase must be adjustable friendly.
+7. Limits your choices for mattresses- When you decide to purchase an adjustable base, the mattress you purchase must be adjustable-friendly.
 This normally limits you to an all-foam bed or some hybrid mattresses.
-Certain mattresses such as memory foam, latex, some Tempurpedic mattresses, as well as online beds such as purple, ghost bed, tuft and needle, Casper, and some hybrid beds are adjustable friendly.
+Certain mattresses such as memory foam, latex, some Tempurpedic mattresses, as well as online beds such as purple, ghost bed, tuft, needle, Casper, and some hybrid beds are adjustable friendly.
 It’s best to check with your salesperson before moving forward with the purchase to see if it can be used on an adjustable platform.

-We hope these top 10 problems with adjustable power bed bases has helped you with your bed search.
+We hope these top 10 problems with adjustable power bed bases have helped you with your bed search.

 You can also contact us by filling out the form below.
 Make sure to fill in as many fields as possible so we can respond to you with the most accurate information!